MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/synchronizing-two-or-more-streams.md

 ---
-title: Synchronizing Two or More Streams
+title: Synchronizing Two Or More Streams
 description: Synchronizing Two or More Streams
 keywords:
 - HD Audio, synchronizing streams